Retaining customers makes good business sense: it can cost as much as five times more to woo a new customer than to retain an existing client.

 4. Freebie or credit

 If you’re on a tight budget but still want to recognize repeat behavior, consider giving a coupon code or a freebie as a surprise.
-You might include a coupon code for 10 to 25 percent off a future order, or throw in a gift (which could be a free month of your service, free shipping or extra services or an unexpected and unrelated gift such as tickets to a local sporting event or a restaurant gift certificate).
+You might include a coupon code for 10 to 25 percent off a future order, or throw in a gift (which could be a free month of your service, free shipping or extra services or an unexpected and unrelated gift such as buying tickets at the Football Ticket Pad for a local sporting event or a restaurant gift certificate).

 5. Give public credit to loyal customers online or in office